THREATS & INTIMIDATION LAWYER

 TUCSON & SOUTHERN ARIZONA

-Charged with Threats & intimidation?
-Former Pima County Judge Doug Taylor defends misdemeanor and felony threatening/intimidating cases across Southern Arizona.
+Charged with Threats & Intimidation under A.R.S. § 13-1202?
+Former Pima County Judge Doug Taylor defends misdemeanor & felony Threats & Intimidation cases in Tucson & Southern Arizona.

 • Fact-Checked